PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/VirtualEnvironmentPackageManagement.md

 In addition to Conda, there are several other tools available for managing Python environments.
 Below you can find some of the most widely used ones:

 - [Virtualenv](https://pypi.org/project/virtualenv/): This is a tool for creating isolated Python environments.
 It can be used to manage different versions of Python and Python packages.
 It is lightweight and simple to use.
 - [Pyenv](https://pypi.org/project/pyenv/): This is a tool for managing multiple versions of Python on a single machine.
 It can be used to install and switch between different versions of Python, and to create virtual environments.
+Pyenv is often used in combination with with Poetry, where Poetry is used to manage dependencies and Pyenv is used to manage Python versions.
+Poetry will be covered in the next section.
 - [Venv](https://pypi.org/project/venv/): This is a module included in Python's standard library that can be used to create virtual environments.
 It is similar to Virtualenv, but with some added functionality.
 - [Pipenv](https://pypi.org/project/pipenv/): This is a tool that combines virtual environment creation with package management.
 It creates a virtual environment for each project and manages package dependencies using a Pipfile.
 - [Docker](https://hub.docker.com/): This is a tool for creating lightweight, portable containers that can be used to package applications and their dependencies.
 It can be used to create isolated environments for Python applications.
+We will learn more about Docker later in this course.

 Each of these alternatives has its own strengths and weaknesses, so it is important to evaluate each one based on your specific needs and requirements.

-:pencil: __3a__ Create new directory named ['src'](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-For now you do not need to know why it is called 'src'.
-You will learn more about this naming convention in one of the next knowledge module chapters.

-:pencil: __3b__ Download the [Titanic](https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/problem12.html) dataset in CSV format and save it to the directory 'src'.

-:pencil: __3c__ Create a Python script called ```titanic.py``` and place it in the same directory as the Titanic dataset.

-:pencil: __3__ Use a virtual environment manager such as Venv, Conda, or Pipenv to create a new virtual environment called ```titanic-env```.
+:pencil: __3__ Use a virtual environment manager such as Pyenv, Venv, Conda, or Pipenv to create a new virtual environment called ```numbers-env```.
+Make sure it is using Python 3.9.
+In the next exercise, we will install the required packages in this environment using Poetry as our package manager.

 ***

-### 4. Package management
+## 4. Package management

 [Poetry](https://python-poetry.org/) is a Python package manager that aims to provide a simple and efficient way to manage dependencies in your Python projects.
-It allows you to define your project's dependencies in a [```pyproject.toml```](https://betterprogramming.pub/a-pyproject-toml-developers-cheat-sheet-5782801fb3ed) file, which is more user-friendly than the traditional [```requirements.txt```](https://learnpython.com/blog/python-requirements-file/) file.
+It allows you to define your project's dependencies in a [```pyproject.toml```](https://betterprogramming.pub/a-pyproject-toml-developers-cheat-sheet-5782801fb3ed) file, which is more user-friendly and more configurable than the traditional [```requirements.txt```](https://learnpython.com/blog/python-requirements-file/) file.
 With Poetry, you can easily install, update, and remove dependencies, as well as create virtual environments for your projects.
+You can also specify both runtime and development dependencies, which makes it easy to separate dependencies that are needed for running your code from those that are only needed for development.

 Some of the key features of Poetry include:

-- Dependency management: Poetry allows you to define dependencies and their versions in a single file.
+- __Dependency management:__ Poetry allows you to define dependencies and their versions in a single file.
 It also resolves dependencies and ensures that they are compatible with each other.
 - Virtual environments: Poetry automatically creates and manages virtual environments for your projects, which helps to keep your dependencies isolated from each other.
-- Packaging: Poetry can package your project as a Python wheel or source distribution, which makes it easy to distribute and install your project on other systems.
+- __Packaging:__ Poetry can package your project as a Python wheel or source distribution, which makes it easy to distribute and install your project on other systems.
+It also allows you to publish your project to PyPI.
 - Plugin system: Poetry has a plugin system that allows you to extend its functionality.
 For example, there are plugins for integrating Poetry with other tools like Pytest or Black.
+- Cross-platform: Poetry is available for Windows, macOS, and Linux.

 Overall, Poetry simplifies the process of managing dependencies in your Python projects, making it easier to share and distribute your code.